EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 - Create a subdirectory below the Dockerfile: `~/dev/docker-cicd/jenkins/casc_configs/`
 - Create the files `/casc_configs/jenkins.yaml` and `/casc_configs/unclassified.yaml`.

 Jenkins core is not a plugin, but we can config it in CasC.
 Examples are [here](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/demos/jenkins/jenkins.yaml).
-Jenkins is one of the config "roots".
+Jenkins is one of the config "roots" so, by convention, it gets its own yaml file.

-- Note the line `- "Overall/Administer:${JENKINS_ADMIN_ID}"` which takes our `Docker run` args and gives the user admin privs.
+Whats happening?

+- users:
+  - We create a user to be the admin using the `docker run` args.
   - We create a non admin user `edpike365`.
 I added some example user configs there as well.
+- globalMatrix:
+  - The matrix config gives the admin full power with the line `- "Overall/Administer:${JENKINS_ADMIN_ID}"`, which takes our `docker run` arg by the same name and reuses it here.
-- The matrix config gives the admin full power.
-Other authenticated users can only do job stuff.
+  - Other authenticated users can only do job stuff.

 ```yaml
 # jenkins.yaml